michal-h21/make4ht/README.md

 `packages`

-:    insert additional LaTeX code which is inserted before `\documentclass`.
+:    additional \LaTeX\ code  inserted before `\documentclass`.
-     Useful for passing options to packages or to load additional packages.
+     Useful for passing options to packages used in the document or to load additional packages.

 `tex4ht_sty_par`